mthorrell/gbnet/paper/paper.md

 ## Ordinal Regression Example

-Ordinal regression requires fitting a cumulative logit model with breakpoints `[@mccullagh1980regression]`
+Ordinal regression requires fitting a cumulative logit model with breakpoints [@mccullagh1980regression].
+The breakpoints are a set of parameters that, loosely speaking, separate the different ordinal classes.
+A plot showing the fitted probabilities on the Ailerons dataset from @gagolewski_ordinal_regression is below.
+Because the breakpoints were initialized to be evenly spaced, the different spacing seen in the figure illusrtates that `gbnet.models.ordinal_regression.GBOrd` fit the breakpoint parameters along with the underlying GBM.

 <img src="ordinal_probs.png" alt="Fitted Ordinal Probabilities" style="width:50%;"/>

+Comparison of `gbnet.models.ordinal_regression.GBOrd` to alternatives across several datasets is linked [here](https://github.com/mthorrell/gbnet/blob/main/examples/ordinal_regression_comparison.ipynb).

 # Acknowledgements